 Based in the southeastern Polish city of Lublin, not far from the Ukrainian border, they help to organize legal, psychological and medical assistance for incoming refugees as well as help new arrivals to find accommodation (scroll down the website for English).

 Polish NGO that’s been working in Ukraine since 2015.
-The group is focused on helping to evacuate children and the elderly from Mariupol' and other cities under Russian attack and bringing them to safety in Warsaw.
+The group is focused on helping to evacuate children and the elderly from cities under Russian attack and bringing them to safety in Warsaw.

 Like Poland, Slovakia borders Ukraine and has long-standing cultural and political ties with the country.
 Between the two world wars, Czechoslovakia’s frontier extended into parts of modern-day Ukraine (Zakarpatska oblast), meaning that some of the very oldest residents here were at one time Czechoslovak citizens.
 For this section on recommended Slovak aid organizations, I’m partly indebted to former American diplomat Keith Eddins, who kindly left a comment and suggestions on this post (for calibrating donations, $100=90 euros).